Creating KML Folders By Feature Type Fanout

 TestFilter.png

-If you ran the workspace with Feature Caching Enabled before this step, and you are using 2020.1 or newer, you can take advanced of the TestFilter being data-aware.
-This means when you go to type in the attribute value for the test condition, the attribute value will appear without needing to type it out in full, or you can select it from the drop-down menu.
+If you ran the workspace with Feature Caching Enabled before this step, you can take advanced of the TestFilter being data-aware.
+This means that when you go to type in the attribute value for the test condition, the attribute value will appear without needing to be typed out in full, or you can select it from the drop-down menu.

 DataAware.png